Long range of indirect exchange interaction on the edges of MoS$_{2}$ flakes: Introduction

-The RKKY interaction on infinite \emph{p}-doped TMD layers has been studied in previous works, considering only the bands near the Brillouin zone corners $K$ and $K'$ \cite{Parhizgar2013,Hatami2014}, and with the inclusion of the important valence band at the $\Gamma$ point, whose maximum lies close in energy to the ones at $K$ and $K'$ \cite{Mastrogiuseppe2014}.
-Although analyzing the case of infinite layers is essential, the process of exfoliation often produces nanoscale samples --nanoflakes-- with different shapes and boundaries \cite{Chiu2014,Van2013}.
-Finite samples often have richer properties than the bulk counterpart, with characteristics that depend on the shape and termination.
+Although analyzing the case of infinite layers is essential, the process of exfoliation often produces nanoscale samples with different shapes--often triangular--and boundaries \cite{Chiu2014,Van2013,Lauritsen2007}.
+Finite samples often have richer properties than the bulk counterparts, with characteristics that depend on the shape and termination.
 For instance, MoS$_{2}$ zigzag nanoribbons exhibit unusual ferromagnetic properties \cite{Li2008,Botello2009,Tongay2012}, probably due to the presence of edge states \cite{Bollinger2001}.
-Also special intrinsic magnetism arises in triangular MoS$_{2}$ films, which depends on the type of edge termination \cite{Zhang2007,Lauritsen2007}.
-TMD zigzag edges have also been proposed to host Majorana fermions \cite{Xu2014,Chu2014}.
+Intrinsic magnetism also arises in triangular MoS$_{2}$ films, depending on the type of edge termination \cite{Lauritsen2007,Zhang2007}.
+TMD zigzag edges have also been proposed to host Majorana fermions when in proximity to superconductors \cite{Xu2014,Chu2014}, and MoS$_{2}$ triangular flake edges to host collective plasmon-like excitations with strong optical response \cite{Rossi2017}.

-The RKKY interaction has been studied in graphene samples \cite{Szalowski2013jofcm,Black2010,Akbari2014}.
-We analyzed the RKKY interaction in zigzag-terminated triangular TMD flakes (one of the most usual shapes \cite{Van2013}) in previous work \cite{Avalos2016}.
-It was shown that the interaction decays slowly as $r^{-1}$ or even slower, depending on the doping level, due to highly localized states distributed along the edges.

-Using an effective three-orbital tight-binding model \cite{Liu2013}, we present here a systematic study of the decay for such states.
-We study the interaction between two magnetic impurities in triangular TMD flakes.
-We focus our attention on doping levels lying inside the optical gap, capturing states that concentrate on the edges of the flake.
-We analyze the decay exponent of the impurity separation as the chemical potential sweeps the midgap states, for the different components of the spin-spin interaction.
-We find that the exponent signals sub-2D behavior, with values that depend strongly on the different midgap states.
-Interestingly, the noncollinear Dzyaloshinskii-Moriya (DM) component can feature positive exponent, corresponding to an increasing impurity interaction with distance.
-This behavior can be explained by the presence of a long wavelength modulation envelope.